ipeaGIT/gtfs2gps/README.md

 ```

 With these information at hand, we can choose the spatial resolution we want in our data GPS-like data.
 Let's say we want a timestamp every 20 seconds.
-In this case, this is the strucutre of the dataframe we want to arrive at.
+In this case, this is the structure of the dataframe we want to arrive at.
 What we need now is to interpolate in space what is the location of the vehicle given that we know the its average speed `avg_speed` and trajectory `shapes_sf`

 |trip_id|stop_id|departure_time|lat|long|stop_sequence|